 • June 20th, 2022, COC Meeting: Elements 1, 2 & 3 Updates (DPW, Marin Transit, TAM staff)

-• September 19th, 2022, COC Meeting: Staff proposes amendments, if any, and COC votes on recommendations
+• October 24, 2022, COC Meeting: Staff proposes amendments, and COC votes on recommendations

 • January 2023 TAM Board Meeting: TAM opens 45-day comment period and conducts public hearing for any changes proposed